 Waterloo Grad Ready is a virtual program and space to support you as you begin your graduate program.
 It will offer you opportunities to build connections with students, faculty, and staff; resources to help you transition to graduate life; and workshops to support your ongoing graduate experience.
 Our graduate studies community has come together to support you in this new online environment and will add new information and programming throughout the coming months.

-International student travel updates for Fall 2021
+International student travel information

 Information before your arrival